tommaisey/aeon/docs/tutorial.md

 (i.e. the same for all events and their properties), flexible and powerful.

-`aeon` has an interesting relationship with time.
-When you specify your patterns you are actually describing an infinite timeline of music.
-We can ask the system about any part of that timeline, past or future, whenever we want.
-When you edit your pattern, you have in some sense 'swapped' the old timeline for a new one.
+The following tutorial takes you through using `aeon`'s pattern system and other features.
+It's presented in rather a 'slow' way, so feel free to experiment at any point, for example by taking the examples and modifying them to see what happens.
+I feel it's important to have a slow step-by-step guide, however, that you can refer to if you need to understand the concepts more deeply.

 ## basic patterns
 ### blank events
-Let's write a simple pattern, giving it the name 'blip':
+Let's write a simple pattern, giving it the name blip:

 ```scheme
 (pattern blip